maksimlikharev/karyon-gradle/README.md

 * "http://eureka-lb-XXXXXX" -- your eureka instance url
 * port needs to be your app listening port, this case 7001

+* arguments to set in IDE Debug task
 ```
 -Deureka.validateInstanceId=false -Deureka.serviceUrl.default=http://eureka-lb-XXXXXX -Deureka.port=7001
 ```